 Loving, learning, growing together with Jesus

-This year once again we are running our successful Family Numeracy sessions.
-We all use maths every day, often without realising it.
-Helping your child feel confident about maths at home gives them a head start with their learning at school.
+In previous years we have run successful Family Numeracy sessions.
+These sessions helped support children and parents that we all use maths every day, often without realising it.
+It has promoted a love of maths by helping parents to support their child to feel confident about maths at home and this, in turn, gives them a head start with their learning at school.

 The Family Numeracy sessions are brimming with tips and advice including:

-Look below to find out more what the sessions are like.
+Look below to find a brief description of what the sessions were like

 During our first session we looked at using Numicon to help support learning such as number bonds up to 10, number recognition and ordering numbers.